mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 $$\text{Det}(\boldsymbol{I}) := 1$$

-This makes intuitive sense: the parallelopided formed by the columns of the identity matrix form a hypercube in $m$-dimensional space.
-We know that the volume of a cube is simply the product of the sides of the cube. in this case, they're all of length one so the volume should be one:
+Why do we want this to be an axiom?
+First, we note that the parallelepided formed by the columns of the identity matrix, $\boldsymbol{I}$, is a hypercube in $m$-dimensional space.
+Furthermore, we would like our notion of "geometric volume" to match our common intuition that the volume of a cube is simply the product of the sides of the cube.
+In this case, they're all of length one so the volume, and thus the determinant, should be one:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantIdentityMatrix.png" alt="drawing" width="400"/></center>